How Socializing Can Get Easier And Harder As You Grow Older

 You just have to work harder to meet people

-Everyone's heard that it's way easier to meet people in high-school and college.
+Like I said, everyone's heard it's way easier to meet people in high school and college.
 You spend a good chunk of your day surrounded by hundreds, or thousands, of your peers.
 You may even live in a building full of them.
-Once you're out of school you have to work harder to make friends.
-I talk about it in more detail in this article:
+Once you're out of school you often have to hustle more to make friends.
+Though like I just said, "harder" doesn't mean "impossible".
+These articles go into detail about what you can do:

 How To Make Friends In A New City / After University